music blog, Berlin, music blogger, Fair Music Transparency and Money Flows in the Music Industry

 Fair music transparency and money flows in the music industry

-The report colourfully explains ways how revenue streams are lingering around the various stakeholders in the music industry.
+The report colourfully explains ways which revenue streams are lingering around the various stakeholders in the music industry.

 A staggering sum of the total revenue of $6.85 billion in the USA alone.
 For a detailed view of the report about fair music transparency and money flows in the music industry, delve deeper into it.